whleucka/hyper/README.md

 Based on this results, Nebula achieved a transaction rate of 6,951.04 trans/sec.
 Leaf achieved 7,204.38 trans/sec, and Laravel achieved 632.77 trans/sec.

 These numbers demonstrate the strong performance of Nebula and Leaf, making them excellent choices for high-traffic applications.

+While considering these numbers, it's important to approach them with caution.
+Benchmarking frameworks on my personal network and hardware may not yield an entirely accurate measure of requests per second (RPS).
+Nonetheless, based on my own tests, this type of benchmarking does reveal a noticeable latency.

-- *Command: `siege -c 10 -t 1s $APP_URL`*
+- *Command: `siege -b -c 10 -t 1s $APP_URL`*
 - *Server is on LAN*

 ### Contributing